tcdi/plrust/doc/src/install-plrust.md

 ### Trusted install

-The trusted installation requires `postgrestd` and a few additional dependencies.
+The trusted installation requires `postgrestd` and a few additional Rust dependencies.
 First install the additional dependencies.

-> To install untrusted PL/Rust skip this sub-section and go to the Untrusted install section.
+> To install **untrusted** PL/Rust, skip this sub-section and go to the [Untrusted install](#untrusted-install) section.

 ```bash
 rustup component add llvm-tools-preview rustc-dev